keyadaniel/Blackjack/README.md

 The player is paid according to the standard method:

-* Player get paid 2:1 for BlackJack
+* Player gets paid 1.5:1 for Natural BlackJack
-* Player 1:1 for other win
+* Player gets paid 1:1 for other win

 In the case of a tied score, known as "push" or "standoff", bets are returned without adjustment